wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-implement-compliance/includes/2-compliance-teams.md

 :::image type="content" source="../media/2-information-barriers.png" alt-text="Information Barriers":::

 In Microsoft Teams, you can use information barriers to prevent Caleb and Rowan from communicating.
-You configure information barrier policies in the Microsoft 365 Microsoft 365 Defender portal (SCC) by using PowerShell cmdlets.
+You configure information barrier policies in the Microsoft 365 Defender portal (SCC) by using PowerShell cmdlets.

 ## Retention policies in Microsoft Teams